milonmaze/privacy-terms-observatory/www.att.com/legal/terms.AccessIDTermsofService.html.md

 3.3

 You, or anyone who can access your Profile Information, can review and revise your Profile Information at any time.
 Under no circumstances will AT&T or its collaborators, suppliers, or licensors be liable in any way for any Profile Information, including, but not limited to, any errors or omissions in any Profile Information, or any loss or damage of any kind incurred as a result of the use or transmission of any such Profile Information.
-AT&T's use and disclosure of any such Profile Information, including use of such Profile Information for targeted advertising, is governed by the AT&T Privacy Policy at att.com/privacy.
+AT&T's use and disclosure of any such Profile Information, including use of such Profile Information for targeted advertising, is governed by the AT&T Privacy Notice at att.com/privacy.

 3.4